GhostPack/SharpDPAPI/README.md

             /target:FILE/folder     -   triage a specific masterkey, or a folder full of masterkeys (otherwise triage local masterkeys)
             /pvk:BASE64...          -   use a base64'ed DPAPI domain private key file to first decrypt reachable user masterkeys
-            /pvk:key.pvk            -   use a DPAPI domain private key file to first decrypt reachable user masterkeys /password:X             -   first decrypt the current user's masterkeys using a plaintext password or NTLM hash (works remotely)
+            /pvk:key.pvk            -   use a DPAPI domain private key file to first decrypt reachable user masterkeys /password:X             -   first decrypt the current user's masterkeys using a plaintext password (works remotely)
-            /server:SERVER          -   triage a remote server, assuming admin access
+            /server:SERVER          -   triage a remote server, assuming admin access /rpc                    -   attempt to decrypt user masterkeys by asking domaine controller to do so

         Arguments for the credentials|vaults|rdg|keepass|triage|blob|ps commands:

             Decryption:
-                /unprotect          -   force use of CryptUnprotectData() for 'ps', 'rdg', or 'blob' commands /password:X         -   first decrypt the current user's masterkeys using a plaintext password or NTLM hash.
+                /unprotect          -   force use of CryptUnprotectData() for 'ps', 'rdg', or 'blob' commands /password:X         -   first decrypt the current user's masterkeys using a plaintext password.
 Works with any function, as well as remotely.
                 GUID1:SHA1 ...      -   use a one or more GUID:SHA1 masterkeys for decryption
                 /mkfile:FILE        -   use a file of one or more GUID:SHA1 masterkeys for decryption /pvk:BASE64...      -   use a base64'ed DPAPI domain private key file to first decrypt reachable user masterkeys
-                /pvk:key.pvk        -   use a DPAPI domain private key file to first decrypt reachable user masterkeys
+                /pvk:key.pvk        -   use a DPAPI domain private key file to first decrypt reachable user masterkeys /rpc                    -   attempt to decrypt user masterkeys by asking domaine controller to do so

             Targeting:
                 /target:FILE/folder -   triage a specific 'Credentials','.rdg|RDCMan.settings', 'blob', or 'ps' file location, or 'Vault' folder